Semper-Viventem/chromecast_sample/README.md

 The architecture of the player is based on the state machine and the delegates system for controlling playback.

 ### State Machine
-Inside the player is a State Machine with such a multitude of states:
+Inside the MainMediaPlayer is a State Machine with such a multitude of states:

-Empty - the initial state before initialization.
+* Empty - the initial state before initialization.
-Preparing - player in initializes playback of media content.
+* Preparing - player in initializes playback of media content.
-Prepared - media is loaded and ready to play.
+* Prepared - media is loaded and ready to play.
-Playing
+* Playing
-Paused
+* Paused
-WaitingForNetwork
+* WaitingForNetwork
-Error
+* Error

 <img src="/docs/images/PlayerStates.png">

 ### Delegates system
 Main MediaPlayer have system of delegates and listeners.

 PlayingDelegate is an object for control media playing (ext.
 ExoPlayer, MediaPlayer, Chromecast).
 All delegates can receive Player status events: Play, Pause, etc. - but only the lead delegate will play the media content.
 StateListeners is an object for notification of entities dependent on the state of the media player (ext.
 MediaSession)